ShaneByrne0963/dish-of-the-day/README.md

     - Expected result: No errors in console
     - Solution: Adding `<link rel="shortcut icon" href="#">` fixes this issue

+17. Flexbox display in index.html expanding divs containing images in FireFox

+    - Expected result: FireFox should display the website the same as other browsers
+    - Solution: The grid display has shown no issues in other browsers, so I changed the display from flex to grid

 ### Manual Testing

 - **Form Input Validation**